 Tip!
 If you accidentally went fullscreen on the main window, you won't be able to access Resolume's controls anymore.
 Don't worry!
 Just hit CTRL-SHIFT-D (CMD-SHIFT-D on a Mac) to disable all output and get the interface back.

-Hidden away in this tiny menu options is an amazing world of possibilities.
+Hidden away in this tiny menu option is an amazing world of possibilities.

 Composition output sharing